LibCrowds/docs/docs/collections/volumes.md

-Each volume is tracked as a name against a URI that will later provide the resources for a project, or multiple projects.
-Keeping a list of all volumes that will be used to generate the projects for a collection microsite helps with later project generation and the aggregation of results.
+Volumes provide the input sources used to build new projects (e.g. a IIIF manifest URI).
+They are also used to group related projects within a collection, helping with further functionality such as the aggregation of results data.

+The available volumes for a collection are managed via this section.

 ??? info "Administrator rights required"